y9min/fleet/STRIPE_SUBSCRIPTION_SETUP.md

 - ✅ Automatic customer creation when company with super admin is created
 - ✅ Automatic subscription creation when first vehicle is added
+- ✅ Automatic payment intent confirmation when payment method is added
 - ✅ Automatic quantity updates when vehicles are added/removed
 - ✅ Proration for mid-cycle changes
 - ✅ Billing cycle anchor set to end of month